Meghan Markle Moves Out of Toronto Apartment Ahead of Rumored Move to London

-Meghan Markle's future with Suits may be up in the air, but her future of living in her Toronto apartment is definitely coming to an end.
+Meghan Markle's future with Suits may be up in the air, but her future, living in her Toronto apartment is definitely coming to an end.

 The actress, who is dating England's Prince Harry, wrapped her seventh (and possibly final) season of the USA show, which is filmed in Toronto, Canada, and is officially moving house.